Hero Background

 Once the rough-ins pass inspection, walls close up.
 Insulation improves comfort and energy performance.
 Drywall returns the home to a clean, finished shape so trim, paint, and cabinets can install properly.

-Homeowners often underestimate how much this phase affects final quality: straight walls, clean corners, and smooth finish work are what make a renovation look “high-end” instead of patched together.
+Homeowners often underestimate how much this phase affects final quality: straight walls, clean corners, and smooth finishes are what make a renovation look cohesive instead of patched together.
+Good drywall work is invisible when done correctly—but immediately noticeable when it isn't.

 11. Step Ten: Finish Work (Floors, Cabinets, Paint, Fixtures)